Operational Business Intelligence Use Cases, Benefits, and Tools

 Traditional BI is good for detailed reports, making forecasts, and reviewing performance.
 Operational BI, however, is about quick responses, ongoing KPI tracking, and immediate action.

+In the real-world traditional BI solutions are usually built for C-level executives and used to inform strategic decisions whereas operational BI solutions are built for process managers to make them more efficient.
 For example, companies use traditional BI to analyse trends over a quarter or a year to plan future strategies.
-With operational BI, managers can monitor sales as they happen, spot problems right away, and make quick changes.
+With operational BI, managers can monitor the execution and effectiveness of those strategies, spot problems right away, and make quick changes.

 Operational Business Intelligence allows organizations to analyze and act on data in real-time, helping businesses respond immediately to changing conditions.
-The following examples highlight how OBI is applied across key industries and business functions to drive operational efficiency.
+The following examples highlight how Operational BI is applied across key industries and business functions to drive operational efficiency.

 Manufacturing